About the Auschwitz Jewish Center

 College and graduate students of all religious, ethnic, and cultural backgrounds and majors are eligible to apply - find details in the Eligbility FAQ link below.
 All programs begin Thursday evening and end Sunday evening.
 Housing is available Sunday evening upon request.
 Need-based partial fee waivers are available for the $375 program fee.
 Participants are responsible for arranging individual transportation to and from Kraków.
-Click here for a sample syllabus.

 Auschwitz Jewish Center Fellows Program